hbc/NGS_Data_Analysis_Course/sessionI/lessons/07_fastq_error_profiles.md

 ![good_quality](../img/bad_quality.png)

 Here, we see positions within the read in which the boxes span a much wider range.
 Also, quality scores drop quite low into the 'bad' range, particularly on the tail end of the reads.
 When you encounter a quality plot such as this one, the first step is to troubleshoot.
 Why might we be seeing something like this?

+The FASTQC tool produces several other diagostic plots to assess samples, in addition to the one plotted above.
+We will discuss various error profiles and potential causes in the [slides provided here]().